 8. Split Planes

 Remember that not every PCB consists of all the layers enumerated above.
-The specifics of your design is what determines the need for various layer types.
-Single layer boards usually comprise six layer types.
+The specifics of your design are what determines the need for various layer types.
+Single-layer boards usually comprise six-layer types.

 These include a mechanical, a keep out, a routing, an overlay, a solder mask as well as a solder paste layer.

-When it comes to multilayer PCBs, they consist of the six layers, plus a combination of other power plants, as well as ground planes and additional routing layers.
+When it comes to multilayer PCBs, they consist of six layers, plus a combination of other power plants, and ground planes, and additional routing layers.